EnchantedLearning.com is a user-supported site.

 All About Astronomy

 Where are we in the universe?
 We live on Earth, the third planet of our solar system.
-Our solar system is located in the Milky Way Galaxy, a collection of 200 billion stars (together with their solar systems).
+Our solar system is located in the Milky Way Galaxy, a collection of 200 billion stars (together with their planetary systems).
 The Milky Way Galaxy is located in a group of 30+ galaxies we call the Local Group.
 The Local Group is a part of a local supercluster of 100+ galaxies (called the Virgo Supercluster).
 This supercluster is one of millions of superclusters in the universe.

 Our Solar System